abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 VMs are bulky, take up more RAM and compute power, not easy to hop VMs too inorder to test.
 Docker is a platform to run your apps in virtualized environments.
 Decoupled from and independent of base OS.

-**Containers**: Lightweight standalone runtime environment having only parts of the “full” kernel.
-Ex - Docker, LXC, etc… Kernel is “trimmed down” and contains only libraries and tools required for a specfic use case.
+**Containers**: Lightweight standalone runtime environment having only parts of the "full" kernel.
+Ex - Docker, LXC, etc… Kernel is "trimmed down" and contains only libraries and tools required for a specfic use case.

 ![](https://i.imgur.com/prJGvDM.png)